 Growth capital expenditures comprise expenditures on new assets that are intended to grow our productive capacity.
 These capital expenditures are made to acquire or expand leasehold improvements, transportation and logistics equipment (including pick-up and delivery equipment, warehouse racking, material handling equipment, warehouse automation equipment and specialized logistics equipment such as coolers or vaults, among others), furniture and fixtures, and computer equipment to support new contracts or additional volume from new business.
-Outlays for growth capital expenditures for Q1 2023 \$4.2 million, compared with \$2.5 million in Q1 2022.
+Outlays for growth capital expenditures for Q2 2023 \$3.6 million, compared with \$3.1 million in Q2 2022.

 Growth capital expenditures can range from \$5.0 million to over \$15.0 million in any given fiscal year, depending on the underlying expansion need.
 Growth capital expenditures have also historically been funded through cash flows from operations.
-Growth capital expenditures for Q1 2023 and Fiscal 2022 relate primarily to the purchase of new reefers and trailers by Skelton and include approximately \$0.4 million in Q1 2023 related to warehouse equipment for a new LSU facility in Laval, Québec.
-Growth capital expenditures for Q1 2022 were attributable to the purchase of tractors and trailers by Skelton.
+Growth capital expenditures for YTD 2023 and Fiscal 2022 relate primarily to the purchase of new tractors and trailers by Skelton and include approximately \$0.3 million in Q2 2023 related to warehouse equipment for a new LSU facility in Laval, Québec.
+Growth capital expenditures for Q2 2022 were attributable to the purchase of tractors and trailers by Skelton.

-We are implementing the Tecsys Itopia® platform, a best-in-class healthcare logistics 'software as a service' platform, to replace our prior warehouse management system ("WMS").
+We are implementing the Tecsys Itopia[®] platform, a best-in-class healthcare logistics 'software as a service' platform, to replace our prior warehouse management system ("WMS").
 Tecsys Inc. is an industry-leading supply chain management software company, and its technology stack will provide us with enhanced warehouse management and transportation management capabilities as well as end-to-end analytics and business intelligence.
-Our first client went live on our new WMS in Q4 2022 and implementations will continue throughout Fiscal 2023.
-In Q1 2023 we capitalized \$0.5 million to intangible assets in connection with our new WMS.
+Our first client went live on our new WMS in Q4 2022 and implementations will continue throughout Fiscal 2023 and into Fiscal 2024.
+In YTD 2023 we capitalized \$1.0 million to intangible assets in connection with our new WMS.